I lectured here to-nightⒶemendation—& have lately lectured in several Michigan towns, & in Akron, Ohio, Fort Wayne, Ind.,

 for strict confidentiality—“I make no exceptions” (L2, 295).

-7 Clemens repeated his previous recommendation (of 24 December) that his sister move
+7 Clemens repeated his previous recommendation (of 24 Decemberclick to open link) that his sister move with her family to Norwich, in Chenango County, New York, approximately

-from New York City (L2, 326–27, 348).
+140 miles from New York City (L2, 326–27, 348).
 She now lived with her mother, two children, and the family’s German

 maid, Margaret, at 1312 Chesnut Street in St. Louis, where she also took in boarders.